 Link up your Nectar account on eBay and you can start collecting points on pretty much everything you buy!

-Anything you get through buy it now, making an offer or a winning auction will see you collecting Nectar points, whether it’s from an individual or an eBay shop.
+Anything you purchase through buy-it-now, making an offer or a winning auction will see you collecting Nectar points, whether it’s from an individual or an eBay shop.
 Just make sure you add your Nectar card details in your account settings on eBay to start collecting.

 There are a few exceptions and one of the most annoying is that you can’t collect points when you shop via the Tesco eBay outlet.
-It offers refurbished and new items that they no longer sell in store.
-The stock is all heavily discounted and are either end of line or refurbished customer returns.
+It offers refurbished and new items that they no longer sell in the store.
+The stock is all heavily discounted and is either end-of-line or refurbished customer returns.

-So while it’d be nice to, you can’t collect Nectar points or Clubcard points either.
+So while it’d be nice too, you can’t collect Nectar points or Clubcard points either.

 Check out the other amazing savings you can make in our eBay outlets mega guide

-For a limited time only, Nectar give you special bonus chances to earn even more points.
+For a limited time only, Nectar gives you special bonus chances to earn even more points.

 This week, you can get: